 Many groups use social media to coordinate their efforts.
 This makes sense – it has built-in communication tools that are easy and familiar to many.
 However, there is a lack of integration among the different social media platforms, making communication often fragmented.

 Statusbrew is a great solution for this.
-It allows users to communicate fluidly across many social media platforms from Slack, meaning no one will be left out anymore depending on which platform they use.
+It allows users to communicate fluidly across many social media platforms within Slack, meaning no one will be left out anymore depending on which platform they use.

 This great task manager makes creating tasks and managing them for a team easy and hassle-free.
-It is a reliable and proven app that notifies you via Slack whenever a colleague makes a change to a task.
+It is a reliable and proven app that notifies you via a Slack channel whenever a colleague makes a change to a task.

 Another reliable Slack app, ZenDesk lets businesses track and deal with customer support tickets.
 It streamlines the customer support process, integrating everything into one place.

 It even lets you make tickets and notes directly within Slack, and see updates on current tickets.

 This simple app has become essential to teams made of colleagues scattered around different time zones.